preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 + **Workplace Domain**: (A description will be added soon.)

-5. Click "Next".
+4. Click "Next".

-The next step is to edit properties.
+The next step is to edit properties, which you do for all types of templates.
 All available properties are shown, for example:

 .. image:: template-properties.png